tleunen/spine-js/README.md

 ## How to test

-- Install NodeJS and NPN
+- Install NodeJS and NPM
 - Start command `npm install` inside the spine-js folder
 - Start command `grunt connect` to start the web server
 - Go to `localhost:9001` with your browser